 The most notorious prison in the world

-According to regulations, death row inmates will be detained here for 10 months, then if they were retried, their sentences can be reduced to life imprisonment.
+According to regulations, death row inmates will be detained here for 10 months, then if they are retried, their sentences can be reduced to life imprisonment.
 However, many people were executed after only 2-3 days of being exiled here.

 Many barbaric torture weapons